Training

-Each semester, the Research and Innovation’s Center for Excellence in Research organizes workshops for USC researchers.
+Each semester, the Office of Research and Innovation (OORI)’s Center for Excellence in Research organizes workshops via Zoom for USC researchers.
 Administered by the Research Initiatives and Infrastructure (RII) office, these courses are designed to provide faculty, research staff, postdocs, PhD students and graduate students across all fields of study with specialized skills and knowledge in seeking funding from government, foundation, and corporate organizations, as well as a variety of other topics.
-Click on the workshops below to register.

 Do you have an idea for a CER workshop?
 We’d love to hear from you!